lumeland/lume.land/docs/getting-started/page-formats.md

 We have seen how to create pages from Markdown files in Lume.
 This is a convenient way for text-based sites like blogs or documentation.
-But you may want to create a complex page with small texts, images, videos animation, etc.
+But you may want to create a complex page with small texts, images, videos, animations, etc.
 Every page has its own format.

 ## Create pages with Nunjucks